 The name of the lake literally means a ‘place of little birds’ and it is truly graced with up to 200 bird species including a wide array of weavers that nest by the lake banks and on the many islands.
-Plus it is undoubtedly the best site in Uganda to sight otters.
+Plus it is undoubtedly the best sight in Uganda to sight otters.
 Lake is speculated to be up to 900m deep, though this fact has never been proven, but it could be the second deepest lake on the continent, second only to Lake Tanganyika in Tanzania and Burundi.

 A place for many Islands